hammadtq/binance-php-sdk/README.md

 To handle big numbers, the SDK makes use of [brick/math](https://github.com/brick/math) precision library.
 Please consider using this or another `bcmath` or `gmp` based solutions while dealing with blockchain based numbers.

 ## Examples

+**Note:** Please see [Issue Tracker](https://github.com/hammadtq/binance-php-sdk/blob/master/issuetracker.md) to understand what methods are currently available in the sdk.

 You can find full [example](https://github.com/hammadtq/binance-php-sdk/tree/master/src/Examples) scripts in the src folder.